ravi9/openvino-wiki/BuildingForLinux.md

 ```sh
   mkdir build && cd build
 ```
-5. Inference Engine uses a CMake-based build system.
+5. OpenVINO Runtime uses a CMake-based build system.
 In the created `build` directory, run `cmake` to fetch project dependencies and create Unix makefiles, then run `make` to build the project:
 ```sh